jysk-oss/netbox-securecrt-inventory/README.md

 periodic_sync_enable: true
 periodic_sync_interval: 120

-# Default credentails to use, they should be defined in SecureCRT beforehand!
+# Default credentails to use, they should be defined in SecureCRT beforehand under "Preferences -> General -> Credentials"
 default_credential: <username>
 ```

+## Development
+PR's, and issues are welcome.

+An VSCode launch file has been included for debugging the code directly.